dillonforrest/startup/_posts/2015-07-31-the-end-of-my-startup-journey.md

 # Building a business expertise

 I previously wrote about wanting to become a growth engineer because I wanted to gain domain expertise in a business function.
-The one that I chose were technical aspects of marketing which required code.
+The domain that I chose was the technical aspects of marketing which required code.

 I'm still very interested in this domain, but I'll look to side projects to grow my expertise.
 My main time and focus will go towards Nylas.
 Going forward, I will be aggressive about finding meaningful projects, both inside and outside of work, to address all aspects of self-improvement, not just building a business expertise.